IsmailAlamir/reading-notes/Class-01.md

 data with props are being passed in a uni-directional flow. (one way from parent to child).
 Furthermore, props data is read-only, which means that data coming from the parent should not be changed by child components.

+## Things I want to know more about
+nothing so far